 Jill is a learning & development professional with over 20 years’ experience of designing, developing and delivering work-based skills programmes.
 This has involved working with organisations both within the UK and overseas.
 In addition to being CIPD qualified, Jill is a qualified teacher, assessor and internal verifier, and her work focuses on supporting organisations to ensure the quality of the qualifications they deliver is to the highest standard, resulting in the best quality teaching and learning experience for the learners.

 Although fairly new to the culture & heritage sector, Jill is thrilled to be working in this exciting and dynamic environment, and with organisations and learners who are passionate about their specialism.

-Kirsty recently joined Culture& as an Archives and Digital Media Trainee, part of their New Museum School programme.
+Kirsty joined Culture& as an Archives and Digital Media Trainee, part of the New Museum School programme, later becoming our Trainee Assistant Curator.
 She gained her BA Hons in Fine Art from Nottingham Trent University, and since then has continued her own art practice, as well as facilitating other artists and curating exhibitions and events.
 Her experience includes co-founding an artists residency programme, working as a freelance exhibition curator, and having her first London solo-show in 2018.
 She is especially interested in contemporary art, community engagement, and creative collaboration.